-All of this came wonderfully, colorfully and rhythmically is organized below the spurs of Mount Japfu in the Naga Heritage Village, Kisama which is about 10kms from Kohima, the capital city of Nagaland.
+The venue is organized below Mount Japfu in the Naga Heritage Village, Kisama which is about 10kms from Kohima, the capital city of Nagaland.

-Since 2000, the festival has evolved from being representative of the cultural diversity of the Naga tribe to one grand cultural event including every North-Eastern state.
+Since 2000, the festival has evolved from being a cultural festival showcasing the diversity of the Naga tribe to one grand event which is now attended by every North-Eastern state.
 This certainly is one very important milestone achieved in trying to unify the seven sisters.

 Do not miss out on